SmartEVSE/SmartEVSE-3/docs/configuration.md

 * Upload via USB configured in platformio.ini: platformio run --target upload

 # I think I bricked my SmartEVSE
-Luckily for you, there are no known instances of people who actually bricked their SmartEVSE.
+Luckily, there are no known instances of people who bricked their SmartEVSE.
 But if all else fails, connect your SmartEVSE via USB-C to your laptop and follow the instruction https://github.com/dingo35/SmartEVSE-3.5/issues/79

 Another tool can be found here: https://github.com/marcelstoer/nodemcu-pyflasher